Barack Obama Presidential Center: Obama presidential documents and artifacts

 The papers and artifacts from the Obama administration are being stored and processed inside a secure facility located at 2500 W. Golf Rd in suburban Hoffman Estates, northwest of Chicago's O'Hare International Airport.
 The records are to be digitized and stored in existing NARA facilities.
-By law, they are subject to Freedom of Information Act requests beginning in 2022.
+Starting in 2022, they became subject to Freedom of Information Act requests.

 Federal review

 The federal government began a review of this project in 2017 because of Jackson Park's historic designation and potential changes to the roadways in and around the park.
 The review concluded four years later in 2021, and some design changes were made to meet objections raised in the review.

 In May 2018, the City of Chicago agreed to lease the land, 19.3 acres, to the OPC for 99 years.
 Once the construction is completed, the City of Chicago will own the center, per that 2018 city council agreement.
 The mayor of Chicago has had concerns for homeowners in the area, leading the City Council to agree to spend funds to keep people in their homes or aid them in buying other homes.

 Concerns about gentrification of the neighborhood around the OPC and Jackson Park led to an agreement in August 2020 regarding home improvement funds for homes in Woodlawn.
 "In July, city officials negotiated a deal that will require developers to include affordable housing for projects on city-owned property in Woodlawn.
 The agreement, worked out with residents and the local alderman, will also provide up to $20,000 in funding for home improvement work to some homeowners."

-Those who favor this project see it as a huge investment in the South Side, with the new public library branch, as well as the Obama Presidential Center itself, immediate benefits in jobs and when the project is completed it is expected to be a draw for tourists as well as an asset to the people in the neighborhood.
-Opponents appealed the plans, but lost in a federal court.
-They then appealed the decision to the U.S. Supreme Court, which in August 2021 refused to block the construction.
-Site construction began in August and a formal groundbreaking ceremony was held on September 28, 2021.
+Those who favor this project see it as a huge investment in the South Side, with the new public library branch, as well as the Obama Presidential Center itself, immediate benefits in jobs and when the project is completed.